 This is very important because it highlights the writers’ fundamental misunderstandings of the original material.
 The Major in the animated movies had made the decision to be reborn and merge with this other AI entity.
 This actually led to a hugely anti-climatic ending.
 Sure, it isn’t the safe choice when it comes to writing a plot, but the infatuation with and exploration of these concepts is what made the anime such a cult classic.
 Scarlett Johannson’s Major takes the safe option.

 The 2017 Ghost in the Shell movie is a decent film, but as expected it falls short of the heights the source material has reached.
 The internet still seems to be primarily focusing on the casting controversy of the movie, but that is not what damns it to the halls of mediocrity.

 The source material had asked questions about technology, the future, and the soul; it didn’t force answers that it didn’t have.
 The audience was left wondering and guessing themselves.
 This is partly why the series has garnered so much acclaim.
 This is also why the adaptation fails: it doesn’t ask any meaningful or interesting questions; it instead forces upon the viewer explanations and justifications that don’t quite hold up from the evidence that it provides.
 We don’t leave the movie theater wondering about the future or the implications of technology.

-However, I still did leave the movie theater generally satisfied, knowing at least that it was not as horrid as most live-action anime adaptations.
+However, I still did leave the movie theater generally satisfied, knowing at least that the 2017 Ghost in the Shell was not as horrid as most live-action anime adaptations.
 Hopefully in the future Hollywood can spend more time making adaptations in the spirit of the originals, rather than either copy-pasting or ironing out all the interest by making such safe choices.